Wil-Don-Lon/ML_Project_1/README.md

    ```bash
    pip install -r requirements.txt
    ```
-   If you don’t have a `requirements.txt`, see the list below.
+   If `requirements.txt` is missing, see below for key packages.
 3. **Launch** Jupyter and open the notebook:
    ```bash
    jupyter lab